Our mission is to join distributors together in a common cause and improving business profitability and protecting route equity.

 The 1992 annual meeting was back in Las Vegas and this time to stay.
 The 1992 & 1993 meetings were held at the Sam Remo and were visited by Dominic Sidari– Pepp.
 Farm Vice President of Sales.

 During the 1990’s President Bill Kovaly ran the association with little support and announced his resignation as president at the 2000 annual meeting.
 During 2000-2002 the association reorganized and in 2003 POA had a new look.
 Officers, Board of Directors, and committees were established.
-Steve Prager was elected president for a two year term.
+Steve Prager was elected president for a two year.

-In 2003, current legal counsel, J. Michael Dady attended the Annual meeting and spent one year researching and establishing POA positions.
+In 2003, legal counsel, J. Michael Dady attended the Annual meeting and spent one year researching and establishing POA positions.
 In 2004, Mr. Dady contacted Pepperidge Farm with the Associations positions on certain Pepperidge Farm policy.
 After one year of conversations and exchanging written complaints, Pepperidge Farm stated POA’s positions were invalid and ended any further talks.
 Pepperidge Farm’s response led to a unanimous vote at the 2005 annual meeting to file legal action against the company.
 Knowing that this was going to take several years and a large bankroll to support, the association decided to take the annual meeting on the road.
 In a period of 6 months the association held 10 ‘road show meetings’ for recruitment purposes.
 These shows have been very successful in growing the association.

 2006 - 2007